openstack/openstack-manuals/doc/cli-reference/source/heat.rst

    The heat CLI is deprecated
    in favor of python-openstackclient.
-   For more information, see :doc:`openstack`.
-   For a Python library, continue using python-heatclient.

 The heat client is the command-line interface (CLI) for the Orchestration service (heat) API and its extensions.